0x73746F70626F74686572696E676D65/gitlab-fork/gems/gitlab-housekeeper/README.md

 blueprint](https://docs.gitlab.com/ee/architecture/blueprints/gitlab_housekeeper/)
 for the motivation behind the `gitlab-housekeeper`.

+Also watch [this walkthrough video](https://youtu.be/KNJPVx8izAc) for an overview on how to create your first Keep as well as the philosophy behind `gitlab-housekeeper`.

 This is a gem which can be run locally or in CI to do static and dynamic analysis of the GitLab codebase and, using a list of predefined "keeps", it will automatically create merge requests for things that developers would have